-In today’s complicated financial world, it’s can be reassuring to know that there are well educated and reputable professionals that can help you solve your money problems.
-A licensed insolvency trustee is one of these professionals, but who and what are they?
-How do you know your Trustee is trustworthy?
+In today’s complicated financial world, it is reassuring to know that there are well educated and reputable professionals to help you solve your money problems.
+A Licensed Insolvency Trustee is one of these professionals, but who are they and what do they do?
+How do you know your trustee is trustworthy?

-The OSB ensures that insolvency laws are properly upheld and that both lenders and the public are fairly treated under the law.
-The OSB licenses licensed insolvency trustees and provides specific guidelines for them to follow.
+An LIT provides many services, all under the supervision of the Office of the Superintendent of Bankruptcy Canada (OSB) — the government agency responsible for administering Canada’s Bankruptcy and Insolvency Act.
+The OSB ensures that insolvency laws are properly upheld and that both lenders and the public are treated fairly.
+The OSB licenses LITs and provides specific guidelines for them to follow.

-How does a trustee become a Licensed Insolvency Trustee?
+How does an individual become a Licensed Insolvency Trustee?

-Many trustees come from an accounting background, but in order to obtain licensing from the OSB, would-be trustees need to undergo a rigorous training program and sit for licensing exams.
+Many trustees come from an accounting background, but to obtain licensing from the OSB, would-be trustees need to undergo an additional rigorous training program and sit for licensing exams.

 All trustees undergo a very specific training program, which helps them prepare for the necessary exams.
 This training is called the Chartered Insolvency and Restructuring Professional Qualification Program.
-The coursework covers the Bankruptcy and Insolvency Act (BIA), administering the BIA, personal Insolvency, interviewing, counseling, and money management.
+The coursework covers the Bankruptcy and Insolvency Act (BIA), administering the BIA, personal and corporate insolvency, interviewing, counselling, and money management.

 Financial difficulty is stressful enough.
 Finding a reputable professional to help with those financial problems shouldn’t add to that stress.
-When you work with a licensed insolvency trustee, you know you are working with a knowledgeable and reputable professional that will ensure the best available solutions to your unique situation are provided and explained.
-Your trustee is a trustworthy debt solutions specialist that can help you end your financial difficulty and get a fresh start.
+When you work with a Licensed Insolvency Trustee, you know that you are working with a knowledgeable and reputable professional that will ensure the best available solutions to your unique situation are provided and explained.
+Your LIT is a trustworthy debt solutions specialist that can help you end your financial difficulty and get a fresh start.

-So, if you have reached the end of your rope with your bankruptcy and insolvency search it may be time to see a professional.
-Set an appointment with one of our Licensed Insolvency Trustees who can guide you through the bankruptcy laws in Canada.
+So, if you have reached the end of your rope with your search for debt help, it may be time to see a professional.
+Set an appointment with one of our Licensed Insolvency Trustees who can guide you through all of your options.